jburzynski/TypeGenDocs/source/attributes.rst

 Using attributes is one of the two ways of selecting C# types to be generates as TypeScript sources (the other one being :doc:`generation spec <generationspec>`).

+Attributes have some advantages over generation specs:

+- they are simpler and require less overhead
+- for some people they are more readable, as you can see the configuration as you read the class/enum definition

+However, compared to generation specs, they also have some limitations:

+- configuration is tied to a type - you can only have a single configuration for a given type
+- you can only generate types that you wrote - i.e. you cannot generate types from external assemblies

+Typically you would consider using attributes for smaller projects, or when generation logic is fairly straightforward.
+For large projects where TypeScript file generation is more complex, you may consider using :doc:`generation specs <generationspec>`.

 ExportTs... attributes
 ======================